 At least once per month, samples are collected at 10 monitoring stations within the distribution system for microbiological testing.
-No Coliforms or E. Coli were detected at any of the sample points within the distribution system.
+No E. Coli was detected at any of the sample points within the distribution system.
+A positive coliform reading was identified at the Peacher sampling site on July 10, 2019 and at the Valcairn sampling site on September 11, 2019; however, in both cases, subsequent resampling was returned negative.